Holic75/Baldurs-gate-dnd-3.5/README.md

 – Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell

 Disadvantages:
+– Does not gain access to epic spells.
 – May not choose bloodline and thus may not receive bonus bloodline spells.
 – May cast one fewer spell per level per day.